South Mountain Creamery is a magical place where cows roam free and the best ice cream you’ll ever eat is overflowing!

 After we finally finished oooooing and ahhhhhing at the baby calves, we walked over to what South Mountain Creamery calls their ‘maternity ward’.

-This is where the pregnant momma cows are taken special care of until they give birth.
+As you can see in the below picture, this is where the pregnant momma cows are taken special care of until they give birth.

 After our tour was over, we decided to walk over to Karen’s Kountry Store to get some ice cream.